stcarrez/ada-ado/README.md

 The samples can be built using:

 ```
-make samples
+cd samples
+alr build
 ```

-or
+If you want to build the examples with SQLcipher, use:

 ```
 cd samples
-alr build
+alr build -- -XADO_USE_SQLCIPHER=yes
 ```

 Before launching the samples, the database must have been created.